Spotifyd/spotifyd/README.md

 # The audio bitrate.
 96, 160 or 320 kbit/s
 bitrate = 160

-# The director used to cache audio data.
+# The directory used to cache audio data.
 This setting can save
 # a lot of bandwidth when activated, as it will avoid re-downloading
 # audio files when replaying them.
 #